-- the work of the internal auditors; - the work of the external auditors; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditors: - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Risk and Audit Committee committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 15 December 2020 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 14 December 2021 and signed on their behalf by:

-John Smith Chair of Trustees Daniel Thrower Accounting Officer
+John Smith Chair of Trustees Daniel ThrowerAccounting Officer